 Designed for educational and home display

-Shipping & Delivery All pre-orders will ship in March 2026.
+Shipping & Delivery Orders ship within 5–7 business days.
 You will receive a shipping confirmation email with tracking information when your order ships.
-Domestic shipping is included in the price.
-International shipping rates will be calculated at checkout.
+Domestic shipping is $8.
+International shipping is available to Canada ($18) and the United Kingdom ($22).

-Returns & Refunds Due to the pre-order nature of this collection and our commitment to sustainable production, all sales are final.
+Returns & Refunds All sales are final.
 We do not offer refunds or returns.
-If your poster arrives damaged, please contact us within 7 days of delivery with photos, and we will send a replacement.
+If your poster arrives damaged, please contact us within 7 days of delivery with photos and we will send a replacement.

 Care Instructions To preserve your poster, display away from direct sunlight and moisture.
-For framed posters, clean glass with a soft, lint-free cloth.
-Unframed posters should be handled with clean hands and stored flat if not immediately displayed.
+Posters should be handled with clean hands and stored flat if not immediately displayed.
+Framed options coming soon!

 Ruby Bailey was a Bermudian-born designer and artist whose work became a vibrant part of Harlem’s cultural life in the mid-20th century.
 Known for her elaborate beading, sculptural garments, and expressive wearable art, she carved out an independent fashion practice at a time when Black designers were largely excluded from mainstream recognition.
 Her work is preserved in museum collections, including the Museum of the City of New York, affirming her place in Black fashion history.